puddin1102/APS360-FinalProject-Breed-Classification/README.md

-A study from the School of Computing and Information Systems of the University of Melbourne developed a mobile application for dog breed detection and recognition based on deep learning as recorded in @lyla1.
+A study from the School of Computing and Information Systems of the University of Melbourne developed a mobile application for dog breed detection and recognition based on deep learning.
 This work uses a CNN-based method to detect dogs in complex images and identify the breed of those dogs.
 Researchers collected five thousand images of dogs with breed labels as the training dataset.
 Multiple